-- Workforce reductions since many staff are caring for children and/or family members, or taking precautionary time off when experiencing any symptoms.
+- Workforce reductions - many staff are caring for children and/or family members, or taking precautionary time off when experiencing any symptoms.

 - Delays to material production and deliveries due to necessary safety measures impacting the capacity of our trades and suppliers, causing a great deal of uncertainty.
 See Tarion’s advisory on the matter here.
 As an established builder with deep roots in the Ontario market, we have leveraged our position to add a number of suppliers and Trades to diversify our material supply and provide backup where possible.
 Lumber is the new toilet paper at the moment, but we are working hard to ensure a steady supply and work with the materials that have arrived.

 - Physical distancing and limits to the numbers of people in the home during construction - house construction typically requires multiple people in a home at once and while we and our Trade Partners have adapted to this process, it does require a more sequential approach to home construction and additional time to carry out activities.